 - We present statements regarding the opinion of their candidate, and we present a 5-point scale from "much more willing" to "much less willing" so that the respondent express their opinion.
 The statements include: - 1.
 Respecting electoral results. - 2.
 Overusing executive orders if Congress is not cooperating. - 3.
 Prosecuting journalists who reveal misconduct without revealing sources. - 4.
 Not fulfilling judicial orders, if politician believes judge was partial. - 5.
-Not authorizing protests from opposition leaders in public spaces. - We then join these statements as an index similarly to other outcomes.
+Not authorizing protests from the opposition in public spaces. - 6.
+Requesting interventions from the military to investigate fraud or corruption claims. - We then join these statements as an index similarly to other outcomes.